-Most recently, a project was commissioned by the Prime Minister’s Office to examine reasons for the current situation and to offer policy advice for sustainable demographic development.
-In the Demographic Report that followed in 2021, experts’ recommendations included increasing the family-friendliness of society, investments to education and lifelong learning (particularly for men), higher employment rates for people aged 65-74, more net immigration and more tailored immigration policies.
+Most recently the Demographic Report (2021), commissioned by the Prime Minister’s Office, outlined policy advice for sustainable demographic development.
+Experts’ recommendations included increasing the family-friendliness of society, investments to education and lifelong learning (particularly for men), higher employment rates for people aged 65-74, more net immigration and more tailored immigration policies.
 These recommendations are largely in line with reforms that are already underway in Finland.

 The most recent reform to the Finnish pension system was made in 2017.
 The most recent international evaluation of the pension system was published in September 2021.

 - Read more: The Finnish pension system is robust and well-functioning, but it must prepare for future financial challenges (Finnish Centre for Pensions, September 2021)

 - Read also: Long-term projections: The long-term pension financing outlook has improved considerably due to favourable investment returns (Finnish Centre for Pensions, October 2022)

 Official Statistics of Finland (OSF): Population projection [e-publication].
 ISSN=1798-5153.
 Helsinki: Statistics Finland [referred: 10.11.2021].
 Access method: http://www.stat.fi/til/vaenn/index_en.html

 Official Statistics of Finland (OSF): Migration [e-publication].
 ISSN=1797-6782.
 Helsinki: Statistics Finland [referred: 10.11.2021].